jamesclabby/jamesclabby.com/src/content/projects/featureforge.md

 - **Demand explanations** and testing for every modification
 - **Spend more time thinking** than coding

-This project took me several months of consistent work, but most of my time was spent thinking—about user needs, feature purposes, and architectural decisions.
+This project took me several months of consistent work, but most of my time was spent thinking - about user needs, feature purposes, and architectural decisions.
 This deliberate approach allowed me to make meaningful, incremental progress while truly understanding my codebase.

 ### Solving Real Problems